CarInsurance.com Insights

 What is the cheapest full-size SUV to insure?

 The Chevrolet Tahoe is the cheapest full-size SUV to insure, with an average annual rate of $1,680 through Nationwide.
-The table below highlights how other vehicles compare to the Tahoe.
+The table below highlights how vehicles like the Ford Expedition and the GMC Yukon compare to the Tahoe.

 Make modelCompanyAnnual ratesSix-month ratesMonthly rates